tobek/headsoak/notes.md

 - highlight matched query in search results
 - dbg time for lunr search
 - autocomplete tags
-- hover over clock show creation and mod times, also mention history? pencil icon to edit creation date
+- hover over clock show creation and mod times, also mention history? pencil icon to edit creation date?
 - how/where to show modified/created dates on nuts? only on hover or focus?
   - could choose which (if any) of these to display
   - could be like tags, all the way to the right, with icon (clock for modified, star explosion for created?) instead of delete tag button